CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 49: March 22nd, 2017

+**Today's Progress**: Worked my way up to lesson 40 on [FCC's beta React training](http://hysterical-amusement.surge.sh/)

+**Thoughts**: Now things are really starting to come together with React.
+I'm starting to feel more confident in both my understanding of the system as well as seeing the power it offers.
+Starting to get towards the end of the React section, then it's on to Redux before getting started on the projects.

 ### Day 48: March 20th, 2017

 **Today's Progress**: Worked my way up to lesson 29 on [FCC's beta React training](http://hysterical-amusement.surge.sh/)